robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

 ## Real solutions require engineers to produce higher quality work

-I'd like to repeat this here because it's the core of my opinion on this matter, and of this page: **Real solutions require engineers to produce higher quality work.**
+This is the core of my opinion on this problem: **Real solutions require engineers to produce higher quality work.**

 I've listed below some ideas that I consider to be real solutions.
-The list is in order, ranked by my opinion of them, starting with the 'best', as in most likely to have a positive impact, and proceeding down to 'least best, but still good'.
+The list is in order, ranked by my opinion of them, starting with the 'best', as in most likely to have a positive impact.

 ### Making it easier for your engineers to do better work